SLanberg/SLanberg/README.md

 ## Hi there 👋

-I’m an engineer who likes building things that actually work.

 I enjoy solving problems across frontend, backend, automation, and product — especially when I can turn a manual or risky process into something reliable that works without me.
 I like algorithms, care about idempotency and data integrity, and try to keep things as simple and safe as possible.

 ## Projects: